France national baseball team: History

-The 2020 French Division 1 season was cancelled on May 6, 2020.
+The 2020 French Division 1 season was cancelled on 6 May 2020.
 French minor leaguers Yoan Antonac and Ernesto Martinez Jr. also had their minor league seasons cancelled due to covid-19.
 Ariel Soriano (Nettuno) and Owen Ozanich (Parma) played 2020 in Italy.
 Norbert Jongerius and Robyn Clara played in the Netherlands.

 The 2021 French Division 1 season began in June 2021.
-The French Series saw Perez's Rouen Huskies beat Senart in five games to win their 16th French Title.
-National team outfielder Martin Vissac took home MVP honors.
 In early September 2021, the Montpellier Barracudas took home the Challenge de France.
-Rouen and Montpellier will represent France in the 2022 CEB Cup.
+In October, the French Series saw Perez's Rouen Huskies beat Senart in five games to win their 16th French Title.
+Outfielder Martin Vissac took home MVP honors.

 The French national team finished a disappointing 15th (out of 16) in the 2021 European Championships held in Turin, Italy.
 France lost to Great Britain, Israel, Germany, and Greece.
 They beat Russia and Slovakia.
 The team struggled under newly appointed interim manager Keino Perez, who took over for Bochy, who cancelled his trip to Europe over covid concerns.
 Offensively, only Andy Paz (.364) hit over .300 for a team that hit a collective .167 over 6 games.
-On the mound, the French did slightly better, with the 32 year-old Ozanich leading the team in innings (10.0) and strikeouts (13) while 17 year-old Mathis Nayral allowed just 1 run over 7.1 IP (1.23 ERA) while punching out 7 batters.
+On the mound, the French did slightly better, with Ozanich leading the team in innings (10.0) and strikeouts (13) while 17 year-old Mathis Nayral allowed just 1 run over 7.1 IP (1.23 ERA) while punching out 7 batters.
 Outfielder Jose Paula also contributed on the mound, giving up 2 ER in 5.0 IP, striking out 9.

-France will now look ahead to July 2022, where they will head to Bulgaria for the 'B' pool qualifier.
-France needs a good finish in order to again participate in the 2023 European Championships.
-First, the French national team, managed by Perez, will head Prague, Czech Republic in late June for a week of exhibition games against Spain and Czevh Republic amongst other teams.
+In July 2022, the French national team headed to Bulgaria for the 'B' pool qualifier.
+France, which needed to win the qualifier in order to again participate in the 2023 European Championships, did just that, sweeping through the competition.
+Les bleus won the final against host Bulgaria.
+French flamethrower Mathias LaCombe took home the tournament best pitcher award.

-The World Baseball Classic will be back in the spring of 2023.
-France lost the opening round to Great Britain, and fell to the Czech Republic in Lower round 1, with the latter securing their place for the 2023 World Baseball Classic.
+The Rouen Huskies, under first year manager Boris Marche, won the 2022 French Series three games to one against the Savigny Lions.
+With this victory, Rouen clinched a spot in the 2023 European Champions Cup.

+In the fall of 2022, Future Hall of Frame manager Bruce Bochy finally debuted in an official competition at the helm of Les Bleus.
+The World Baseball Classic qualifier, held in Regensburg, Germany saw France lose in the opening round to Great Britain and Czech Republic, both of whom advanced to the 2023 World Baseball Classic.
+Ivan Acuna was France's top hitter, going 3-for-5 with a home run and 3 RBI in the two games.
+On the mound, Esteban Prioul and Jose Paula had scoreless outings, while Yoimer Camacho struck out five batters.